Super Lawyers - Badge

 How Do I Pay Medical Bills Following a Slip and Fall?

-Your health insurance may initially cover some costs, but you might still be left with significant expenses after the accident occured.
-A personal injury lawyer can pursue a premises liability case to seek compensation for treatments.
+Your health insurance may initially cover some costs, but you might still be left with significant expenses after the injury occurred.
+An experienced lawyer can pursue a premises liability case to seek compensation for treatments.
 If you secure a fair settlement or court award, that money can pay your outstanding medical bills.

 How Long Will My Case Take to Resolve?